125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 SPTP 2S25 "Sprut-SD" after landing

-The hull and turret of the SPTP 2S25 are made of aluminum armor alloy, the frontal part of the tower is reinforced with steel plates.
-An 81-mm installation of the 902V "Cloud" system is mounted on the tower.
+The SPTP 2S25 hull and turret are made of aluminum armor alloy, the frontal part of the turret is reinforced with steel plates.
+An 81-mm installation of the 902V “Tucha” system is mounted on the tower.
 SPTP is equipped with a system of protection against weapons of mass destruction.

-The undercarriage includes seven road wheels, four support rollers on one side, the drive wheel is rear-mounted.
-High (28.3 hp / t) specific engine power, combined with hydropneumatic suspension and low specific ground pressure, provided the machine with good driving characteristics.
+The chassis includes seven road wheels on one side, four support rollers, and a rear-mounted drive wheel.
+High (28.3 hp/t) power density engine in combination with hydropneumatic suspension and low specific ground pressure provided the vehicle with good driving characteristics.

-Sprut-SD overcomes water obstacles without additional devices, two water cannons provide movement afloat.
-The vehicle has good seaworthiness: in waves up to 3 points, it can not only overcome water obstacles on the move, but also conduct aimed fire in the forward sector of fire equal to ±35 °.
+The Sprut-SD overcomes water obstacles without additional equipment; afloat movement is ensured by two water cannons.
+The vehicle has good seaworthiness: in seas up to 3 points, it can not only overcome water obstacles on the move, but also conduct targeted fire in the forward sector of fire equal to ±35°.

-SPTP 2S25 "Octopus-SD" is transported by military transport aircraft.
-Air landing is carried out by parachute.
+SPTP 2S25 "Sprut-SD" is transported by military transport aircraft.
+Airdropping is carried out by parachute.

 Crew, people………………..
 3